Jafar Khan (Gujarat Sultanate)

-Prince Jafar Khan was the son of Ahmad Shah I, King of Gujarat Sultanate from 1411-1443.
-In 1429-1430, Ahmad Shah I Wali of the Bahmani Sultanate of Deccan captured Salsette, Mahim and Mumbra in Mumbai.
+Prince Jafar Khan was the son of Ahmad Shah I, King of Gujarat Sultanate from 1411 to 1443.
+In 1429–1430, Ahmad Shah I Wali of the Bahmani Sultanate of Deccan captured Salsette, Mahim and Mumbra in Mumbai.
 Ahmad Shah I retaliated by sending his son Jafar Khan to recapture the lost territory.
 Jafar emerged victorious in the battle fought between him and Ahmad Shah I Wali.
 In 1431, Mahim and Mumbra were recaptured by the Sultanate of Gujarat.